-The human rights of people who are in immigration detention are of particular concern to the Commission.
+The human rights of people who are in immigration detention are of special concern to the Commission.
 Liberty is a fundamental human right, recognised in major human rights instruments to which Australia is a party, including the International Covenant on Civil and Political Rights and the Convention on the Rights of the Child.
 People who are held in detention are particularly vulnerable to violations of their human rights.

 Since 1992 Australia has had a system of mandatory detention.
 Any non-citizen who is in Australia without a valid visa must be detained according to the Migration Act 1958 (Cth) (Migration Act).
 These people may only be released from immigration detention if they are granted a visa, or removed from Australia.